Create a room

 In the rooms folder, create a new folder to contain the files of the room scene we’ll now create: Let’s call it “pub”.

-Note that you could call the scene something other than “park.tscn” - “room1.tscn” for example.
+• Note that you could call the scene something other than “pub.tscn” - “room1.tscn” for example.
 Make sure you name things in a way that makes sense to your game.

-Like the character, the room also requires a global id
+Like the character, the room also requires a global id, so set the parameter Global id to “pub”.

 Adding a background to the room